theQRL/web3.js/docs/docs/guides/web3_providers_guide/examples.md

 This code snippet sets the provider to a local node running on port 8545.

-You can also use the `WebSocket` protocol to connect to a remote Ethereum node that supports it, like this:
+You can also use the `WebSocket` protocol to connect to a remote Zond node that supports it, like this:

 ```js
 const web3 = new Web3('wss://eth-mainnet.alchemyapi.io/v2/<YOUR_API_KEY>');